 Bracket Performance History and Advice

-- First Round: 35% win their First Round game = 82% chance of at least one upset.
+- First Round: 36% win their First Round game, which equates to an 82% chance of at least one upset.
 A 12-seed failed to advance only 5 times.

-- Sweet 16: Of the 20 teams to reach this round, only one of them continued to the next.
-Five out of the last 10 Sweet 16’s included a 12-seed.
+- Sweet 16: Of the 21 teams to reach this round, only one of them continued to the next.
+Four out of the last 10 Sweet 16’s included a 12-seed.

 - Elite 8: It’s happened once, ever.